 Notes

 - Make sure the oven has reached 425°F before adding the biscuits.
-The immediate hot temperature will make sure the biscuits get nice and tall.
+The immediate hot temperature will make sure the biscuits get nice and tall by steaming the butter.

 Nutrition